-The key terms of our private equity and infrastructure flagship funds are in general: (1) tenure of 10 to 12 years, extendable for two additional years; (2) 1.5%-2.0% p.a. management fee, charged on either committed or invested capital; (3) five to six years of investment period; (4) for the funds which charge fees over committed capital, reduction of the basis for calculation of the management fee from committed capital to invested capital at the end of the investment period (Private Equity Fund VI-only over invested capital; Infrastructure Fund IV-mix of invested and committed capital during investment period); (5) 0.25% discount on the management fee after raising a successor fund (step-down); (6) 15%-20% carried interest range, European waterfall structure with full catch-up, where performance is measured versus the preferred rate at the fund level (all distributions go to investors and the manager will not participate in profits until the investor's capital, costs and preferred return have been fully satisfied); and (7) preferred returns from 6% p.a. to 8% p.a.
+The key terms of our private equity and infrastructure flagship funds are in general: (1) tenure of 10 to 12 years, extendable for two additional years; (2) 1.5%-2.0% p.a. management fee, charged on either committed or invested capital; (3) five to six years of investment period; (4) for the funds which charge fees over committed capital, reduction of the basis for calculation of the management fee from committed capital to invested capital at the end of the investment period; (5) 0.25% discount on the management fee after raising a successor fund (step-down); (6) 15%-20% carried interest range, European waterfall structure with full catch-up, where performance is measured versus the preferred rate at the fund level (all distributions go to investors and the manager will not participate in profits until the investor's capital, costs and preferred return have been fully satisfied); and (7) preferred returns from 6% p.a. to 8% p.a.

 The combination with Moneda Asset Management was an important step towards our diversification, and two product lines gained immediate traction - credit and public equities.
-As of December 31, 2022 and 2021, the total AUM for our credit platform was US\$4.7 billion and US\$5.0 billion, respectively.
-As of the same dates, the total AUM for our public equities products was US\$2.1 billion and US\$2.2 billion, respectively.
+As of December 31, 2023 and 2022, the Total AUM for our credit platform was US\$5.6 billion and US\$4.7 billion, respectively.
+As of the same dates, the Total AUM for our public equities products was US\$2.9 billion and US\$2.1 billion, respectively.
 We believe Moneda added not only the AUM, but an experienced team, a proven investment strategy and a solid track record.
 The Moneda-branded credit and public equities products are primarily facilitated through long-term closed-end fund structures with limited gates of liquidity.
-Prior to the combination, Patria's platform included: (1) our Constructivist Equity Fund which is an evergreen fund structure pursuing PIPE (Private Investment in Public Equities) investments in Brazil and (2) our private credit fund which is a closed-end CLO structure pursuing credit investments in Brazil
+Prior to the combination, Patria's platform included: (1) our Constructivist Equity Fund which is an evergreen fund structure pursuing PIPE (Private Investment in Public Equities) investments in Brazil and (2) our private credit fund which is a closed-end CLO structure pursuing credit investments in Brazil.